Call us today

 How do fire doors work?

-All fire doors will provide a limited amount of resistance time, but they must be closed fully in
+All fire doors will provide a limited amount of resistance time, but they must be closed fully in order to work.

-Your fire doors should always be installed in line with BS 8214 to ensure they are fitted to
+Your fire doors should always be installed in line with BS 8214 to ensure they are fitted to the high standards set within the industry.

 How are fire doors made?